ytmytm/Pi1551/docs/PI1551-Technical-Review.md

 Action items

 - Switch 1551 ROM reads to dedicated accessor (Read1551) and keep current default filename via options.
-- Keep Port C bit usage as now fixed (DEV=0x04) and add a brief comment summarizing mapping with a doc link.
 - Note in docs that browse commands are SD2IEC-like convenience and out of scope of original 1551 DOS protocol.

 Conclusion

 The current PI1551 implementation aligns well with documented 1551/TCBM behavior in core areas: memory map, TPI port usage, handshake lines, and timing cadence.
-The main correctness tweak already applied is DEV bit mapping (now 0x04).
+Recent correctness tweaks include sourcing MODE from Port C output, asserting SYNC only during read, and clearing byte-ready on any TPI access; DEV bit mapping (0x04) is correct.
 The largest conceptual difference is the added browse/SD2IEC layer (intended), which is acceptable for user experience.
 With minor clarifications (ROM accessor, comments) the implementation appears sound.